ColorlessCoder/study-viewer-server/README.md

 4. Paste all the content to the `${serverDir}/src/main/resources/static/` directory
 5. cd to the `${serverDir}` and run command `gradle bootJar`.
 6. After complete the run, the executable jar can be found in `${serverDir}/build/libs/`.
+7. For executing the jar enviornemt should have jdk or jre installed.
+8. Execute the jar with the following command `java -jar demo-0.0.1-SNAPSHOT.jar`
+9. The server can be stopped by pressing ctrl + c twice.
+10. The server will be available on http://localhost:8080